ABOUT US

 An older man with a beard holding a microphone and smiling, wearing a maroon shirt with a logo , standing against a logo, Ed Cohen, CTFTVA board member.

-• CTFTVA CO-FOUNDER / CO-CHAIR
+• CTFTVA CO-FOUNDER & BOARD MEMBER

 New Haven, CT